hazelcast/hazelcast-platform-demos/telco/churn/README.md

 ## `settings.xml`

 You will need a Jet Enterprise license to run this example.
-If you wish to use alerting to Slack, you will need a Slack access token.
+If you wish to use alerting to Slack, you will need a Slack access token, plus the channel name and id.

-Both need to go in your Maven `settings.xml` file, such as the below.
+All need to go in your Maven `settings.xml` file, such as the below.
 You can define other properties.

 ```
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"